rmeager/aggregating-dist-TEs/README .txt

 4. COMPUTATIONAL REQUIREMENTS

 In the current repository I supply you with the output of the MCMC analysis run in rStan so that you do not need to use that package yourself.
 Therefore, the script /R code/masterfile.R can be run in R on any machine.
-On my current machine,
+This takes about 15-25 minutes on my current machine which runs MacOS Catalina 10.15.7:
+Processor Name:	Quad-Core Intel Core i5
+  Processor Speed:	2 GHz
+  Number of Processors:	1
+  Total Number of Cores:	4
+  L2 Cache (per Core):	512 KB
+  L3 Cache:	6 MB
+  Hyper-Threading Technology:	Enabled
+  Memory:	32 GB

+Running all the MCMC would take about 72 hours on a high performance server, and likely.

+5. DESCRIPTION OF PROGRAMS / CODE

+This enumeration can be found in /R code/masterfile.R

+6. INSTRUCTIONS TO REPLICATORS

+There are two ways to interact with the paper.
+I recommend the first.

+6.A.
+Taking the MCMC output stored in the subfolder "output" as given:

+1. Open the file aggregation-list-TEs.Rproj in R.
+2. Run source("/R code/masterfile.R")

+6.B

+1. Install rstan using the instructions https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
+2. Open the file aggregation-list-TEs.Rproj in R.
+3. Open the file /R code/masterfile.R in R.
+4. Go to line 11 of the masterfile and set rerun_MCMC <- TRUE
+5. Run source("/R code/masterfile.R").

+7. TABLES AND FIGURES

+This enumeration can be found in /R code/masterfile.R

+8. REFERENCES

+Contained in section 2.